tud-sumo/tud_sumo/README.md

 Use `sim.step_through()` to run through the simulation, collecting and aggregating the simulation data.
 This will return a dictionary containing all aggregated data collected.
 This will contain all detector and vehicle information, although detectors and vehicle types can be specified using `detector_list` and `vTypes` respectively.
 Data from calls to `sim.step_through()` is automatically aggregated and appended together, although to collect data independent from other runs, set `append_data` to false.
 Note, this will reset the data stored in the `Simulation` object.

-To improve performance, set `sim.get_individual_vehicles = False` to not collect all individual vehicles' data at each time step when not needed.
+To improve performance, run `sim.toggle_vehicle_tracking()` to not collect all individual vehicles' data at each time step when not needed.

 The `example_data.json` file shows the output of the `step_through` function, which can also be saved as a JSON file using `sim.save_data()`.